dxuk/Stand-Demos/Windows Inking/Windows Inking.md

 ---

-Show how the pen brings up the ink workspace
+1. Show how the pen brings up the ink workspace
   * Double tab pen end

-Or click in the bottom right of the system tray
+2. Click in the bottom right of the system tray

 ## Sticky Notes
 Key talking points: